 In People v Mumaugh, the defendant struck a young girl who was walking down the centerline of a highway on a dark night.
 The girl wore black clothes and had her back to defendant.
 The defendant was charged with Aggravated DUI as he had cannabis in his system at the time of the accident.
 The court reversed defendant’s conviction because the state had not proven that he was the proximate cause of the accident.
 There was no evidence to show defendant’s driving had been improper, or that he could have expected to see a pedestrian in the middle of a highway on a dark night.

 If you have been charged with Aggravated DUI or a similar offense, contact an experienced DUI attorney immediately.
-An attorney can review your case for its possible defense.
+An attorney can review your case for its best possible defense.
 Did the police follow proper procedures in taking evidence against you?
 Does the state have the evidence it needs to prove all the elements of your offense?
 Even if police acted properly and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you can on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.